Cellarr: 2012–2014: Maybe Rave

-Push Back, 2015–2017
+2015–2020: OpenSide

-They signed with a new management company called CRS Management, who also manage New Zealand artists like Brooke Fraser, The Naked and Famous, and Maala.
-In March 2016, the band signed with the record company Warner Music NZ.
-Later that year, Openside would release their debut EP, Push Back.
-Push Back would peak at #2 in the New Zealand Music Albums charts and #12 in the New Zealand Album charts.
-A single from Push Back, "Letting it Out", also reached #2 on the New Zealand music Heatseeker Charts.
-In September 2016, they were chosen to open for Ellie Goulding, All Time Low, Ladyhawke, Fall Out Boy, Twenty One Pilots and Panic! at the Disco.
-In August 2017, the band released their single "I Feel Nothing".
-The single had some local success reaching 11th in the New Zealand Music Charts.
+In March 2016, OpenSide signed with Warner Music NZ, and later that year, they released their debut EP, Push Back, which peaked at no. 2 on the New Zealand Music Albums chart and no. 12 on the New Zealand Album chart.
+The single "Letting it Out" reached no. 2 on the New Zealand Heatseeker Chart.
+In September 2016, they were chosen to open for Ellie Goulding, All Time Low, Ladyhawke, Fall Out Boy, Twenty One Pilots, and Panic! at the Disco.
+In August 2017, the band issued the single "I Feel Nothing".
+In April 2018, they followed it with "No Going Back", which peaked at no. 1 on the New Zealand Hot Singles Chart.
+They subsequently toured New Zealand.